Who are we?

 Now is the time to allow the people who call the Alton Estate home a say in its future.

-In the aftermath the Covid-19 pandemic and looking at yet another economic recession, both nationally and globally, we need to focus on the immediate needs of the people and abandon the unsustainable drive for private economic gain.
+In the aftermath the Covid-19 pandemic and during yet another economic recession, both nationally and globally, we need to focus on the immediate needs of the people and abandon the unsustainable drive for private economic gain.

 Looking around us, seeing what is being built and how the people live, it is clear: the ‘housing crisis’ is not one of available spaces but one of affordability.
 We are seeing the growth in the class divide; a world only a few can comfortably afford to live in, while the majority are struggling to make ends meet.